- Columbia University College of Physicians and Surgeons, New York

 - Radiation Oncology - American Board of Radiology

-“The dedication here not only to cancer medicine but also to quality cancer care is a rare gift,” says Dr. Marnee Spierer, a radiation oncologist and Chief of Radiation Oncology Clinical Operations and Medical Director of Clinical Operations at Cancer Treatment Centers of America® (CTCA) in suburban Phoenix.
+“The dedication here not only to cancer medicine but also to quality cancer care is a rare gift,” says Dr. Marnee Spierer, a radiation oncologist and Chief of Staff, Chief of Radiation Oncology Clinical Operations and Medical Director of Clinical Operations at Cancer Treatment Centers of America® (CTCA) in suburban Phoenix.
 “I wanted to be part of the effort.”

 Dr. Spierer completed a bachelor’s degree at the University of Michigan in Ann Arbor in 1991 and a master’s degree at Teachers College of Columbia University in New York City in 1994.
 Deciding to pursue a career in medicine, Dr. Spierer attended the post-baccalaureate premedical program at Bryn Mawr College in Bryn Mawr, Pennsylvania.
 She earned a medical degree from Columbia University College of Physicians Surgeons in 2000.